There are probably a number of you out there like me that came across a work at home opportunity that appeared to be what you wanted.

-- Ad made it seem like it’s a job
+- Job listing made it seem like it’s a job

 What Happens After I Sign Up For Those Partner Sites

-I couldn’t tell you because I’m already a member of Survey sites.
-From my experience though more or less when you sign up for these survey sites, they will contact you via email and they will let you know what surveys are available.
+As for those recommended survey sites, from my experience, though, more or less, when you sign up for these survey sites, they will contact you via email to verify your account, and they will let you know what surveys are available.

-Again, I want you to know as a person who has done surveys, is that they are time-consuming and the pay is very low.
+Again, as a person who has experienced surveys is that they are time-consuming, and the pay is meager.

-I felt it wasn’t feasible for me to drive that far to get compensated $80 because I have a child with special needs and that was just too far for me.
+I felt it wasn’t feasible for me to drive that far to get compensated $80 because I have a child with special needs, and that was just too far away for me.

 Most Focus Groups tend to be outside the home.

-Note that not all Focus Groups pay cash and you may get compensated by Gift Cards.
-My suggestion is that you ask how are you getting compensated before you even agree to go.
+Note: Not all focus groups pay cash.
+You may get compensated by Gift Cards.
+My suggestion is before you ever agree, ask how you are getting compensated.

 Another point I want to add regarding Focus Groups is that they may not call you as often as you think.

-Even though you can make over $100 for an hour or more of your time, you might wait a whole year to get called again if they ever call you again.
+Even though you can make over $100 for an hour or more of your time, you might wait a whole year to get called again if they ever call you back.

 Is First Rate Response Worth Joining

-I just want you to know what surveys are like and Focus Groups do pay a great deal more than surveys, however, you may not get called for one as often as it appears.
+Focus Groups do pay a great deal more than surveys; however, you may not get contacted for one as often as it appears.

 All In All

-Want ads can be deceptive.
-Being that you are the one applying for a “job” know what you are getting into.
+Job listings can be deceptive.
+Being that you are the one “applying” for a “job,” know what you are getting into.

-Some people may spend a lot of their time completing surveys and as time passes on they realize they are not getting compensated for what the ad stated.
+Some people may spend a lot of their time completing surveys, and as time passes on, they realize they are not getting compensated for what the listing stated.

-There are some people who would rather not complete surveys because it is time-consuming or it is a task that they would rather not do.
+Some people would rather not complete surveys because it is time-consuming.